Which of the following is NOT part of the two-stage cooling process?

 Enhance your food safety knowledge with our Food Manager Certification Practice Exam.
 Prepare effectively using flashcards and multiple choice questions, comprehensive explanations included for each.
 Master the exam with confidence!

-First, the food must be cooled from 135°F to 70°F within a maximum of two hours.
-This rapid cooling is critical, as it moves the food through the temperature danger zone (between 41°F and 135°F) quickly, minimizing the time bacteria have to multiply.
+The first stage of cooling requires that food be cooled from 135°F to 70°F within a maximum of 2 hours.
+This rapid cooling phase is critical because it helps to move food through the temperature danger zone (between 41°F and 135°F) quickly, reducing the time it remains at temperatures where bacteria can thrive.

 Subscribe